rognstadragnar/mehdux/README.md

 ```

 #### Listening to just certain parts of the state tree
+Often you only care about a few parts of your state tree in a component.
+By only passing in those properties you will improve the performance of your application.

+To achieve this you want to create a `mapActionsToProps`-function.
+This function gets passed the entire state and should return an object containing the properties you care about.
+Pass this as the second argument to the `connect`-function.

+Doing this is optional and you can pass in nothing or `null`, but it is strongly encouraged.
 ```Javascript
 import { connect } from 'mehdux/react' // or 'mehdux/preact